andrewgioia/keyrune/README.md

 ## Changelog

+* v3.1.4 - New icons for Iconic Masters (IMA), Commander 2017 (C17), and Merfolk vs. Goblins (DDT), based on low-res version from Coming Soon
 * v3.1.3 - Correcting the set code for Dragon*Con
 * v3.1.2 - Added Dragon*Con promo symbol for Nalathni Dragon
 * v3.1.1 - Minor corrections for versioning and updates to readme for jsDelivr